UMass-Rescue/License-Plate-Geolocator/README.md

 Setup Instructions

 Clone the repository.
-Run pip3 install -r requirements.txt.
+1) Run pip3 install -r requirements.txt.
 This installs all the necessary libraries.
-Run python3 app.py
+2) un python3 app.py

-Open http://127.0.0.1:5000/ on any browser to view the UI.
+* Open http://127.0.0.1:5000/ on any browser to view the UI.